 We spend a lot of our lives working, so finding something you love to do is the key to happiness.
 It doesn’t hurt to have awesome people to work with too.

-Valentine’s Day is a time when we celebrate our affection for each other.
-Yes, love is in the air and AudienceView is all about helping relationships blossom and grow!
+While flowers and chocolate are always nice, we don’t need a special occasion to celebrate our affection for each other.
+Yes, that’s right, AudienceView is all about helping relationships blossom and grow!

 Here are seven things that our clients love and value about working with AudienceView:

 1. The people.
 Our clients make our hearts dance inside our chests.
 We’re absolutely delighted to know that they feel the same way about us.

 “The thing I love most about AudienceView is the people.
 The people that I work with through AudienceView are warm, welcoming, they’re interested in how our product can work better,” says Aren Murray, Director of Ticketing for the Tobin Center for the Performing Arts.